SovereignCloudStack/standards/Standards/scs-XXXX-v1-time-sync-decisions.md

 ## Abstract

-The system clocks of virtual machines may drift over time, and will also be affected by pausing or migrating the VM.
+System clocks of virtual machines may drift over time, and will also be affected by pausing or migrating the VM.
 Ensuring a correct system time usually requires synchronization with an external time source.
-There are multiple options for VM clock synchronization which this document will explore and evaluate for use in SCS clouds.
+There are multiple options for VM clock synchronization which this document will explore and evaluate for standardization in SCS.

 ## Terminology

-Example (abbr.
-Ex)
-  This is the description for an example terminology.
+(TBD)

 ## Context

 Correct system time is important for the validation of TLS certificates and correlation of log entries across multiple systems.
-To counteract drifting of the system time, it is common practice to syncronise servers to a public time server via the NTP protocol.
+To counteract drifting of the system time, it is common practice to syncronize servers to a public time server via the NTP protocol.
 This requires access to the internet, however, and the network latency encountered when connecting to a public NTP server may reduce the clock precision.
 Communicating with an external NTP server will also expose small bits of information (mainly the existence of the system) to the operator of the time server.

 Ideally, the CSP would provide a means of time synchronization to servers, so that no outward NTP traffic is necessary.
 Doing so comes with two challenges:
 1. Providing an apropriate method of time synchronization.
 This could be NTP, PTP, hardware clock emulation or para-virtualization.
 2. Getting guest servers to actually use the provided time synchronization method.
-This may involve preconfigured images, DHCP, cloud metadata, or user documentation.
+This may involve preconfigured images, DHCP, cloud metadata, or user interaction.

 The options for configuring time synchronisation in guests are often dependant on the method of synchronisation, so it makes most sense to discuss them in that context.